bodrick/awesome/TOPICS.md

 ## web-clipper

 *   [deathau/markdownload](https://github.com/deathau/markdownload) - A Firefox and Google Chrome extension to clip websites and download them into a readable markdown file.
-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
 *   [webclipper/web-clipper](https://github.com/webclipper/web-clipper) - For Notion,OneNote,Bear,Yuque,Joplin。Clip anything to anywhere
 *   [siyuan-note/siyuan-chrome](https://github.com/siyuan-note/siyuan-chrome) - Chrome extension for SiYuan
 *   [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.

 ## add-on

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
 *   [stevemao/awesome-git-addons](https://github.com/stevemao/awesome-git-addons) - :sunglasses: A curated list of add-ons that extend/enhance the git CLI.

 ## annotations

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
 *   [bkoelman/ResharperCodeContractNullability](https://github.com/bkoelman/ResharperCodeContractNullability) - Reports diagnostics, helping you to annotate your source tree with (Item)NotNull / (Item)CanBeNull attributes.
 *   [WorldBrain/Memex](https://github.com/WorldBrain/Memex) - Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
 As individuals, teams and communities.

 ## archive

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file

 ## archiver

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file

 ## auto-save

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file

 ## offline-reading

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file

 ## osint

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
 *   [sherlock-project/sherlock](https://github.com/sherlock-project/sherlock) - 🔎 Hunt down social media accounts by username across social networks

 ## screenshot

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
 *   [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.

 ## selenium

-*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
+*   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of a complete web page in a single HTML file
 *   [bonigarcia/selenium-jupiter](https://github.com/bonigarcia/selenium-jupiter) - JUnit 5 extension for Selenium WebDriver
 *   [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - End-to-end testing framework written in Node.js and using the W3C Webdriver API
 *   [schickling/chromeless](https://github.com/schickling/chromeless) - 🖥  Chrome automation made simple.
 Runs locally or headless on AWS Lambda.